KyleM73/AHHH/README.md

-# AHHH: a programming language for spooks
+# AHHH: a programming language for the dreadful
 ### Screaming into the Void but make it Turing Complete

 AHHH is an esoteric programming language inspired by the all-consuming dread induced by programming.